Loris1123/RbScheme/README.md

 ## Dependencies

 This is written in plain ruby.
 So it does not have any dependencies, beside the ruby language.
-I tested it with Ruby 2.3.1.
-If you use another version, please tell me wether it works or not.
+I've tested it with Ruby 2.3.1 and 2.2.5.
+If you use another version, please tell me whether it works or not.

 ## How to use
 Start RbScheme with `ruby scheme.rb`